Rebin

 Step 5

-Register the Health Checks services for each (WebApp_1, WebApp_2) in this article we’re going to use (Sqlserver connection,Memory and Uri) Health Checks you can find a bunch of dependency packages through this great repository
+We will register the Health Checks services for each one (WebApp_1, WebApp_2) in this article we’re going to use only (SQL Server connection, Memory, and Uri) Health Checks you can find a bunch of dependency packages through this great repository

-Add the below dependency packages to enable the health checks on (WebApp_1, WebApp_2)
+Add the below dependency packages to enable the health checks on (WebApp_1, WebApp_2).

 dotnet add package AspNetCore.HealthChecks.SqlServer --version 5.0.1